2human/music-inventory-parser/README.md

 within which it is contained, the author, its title, inscriptions, call number, and a miscellaneous information about the source known as its description.

 * Entries are individual musical pieces contained within musical sources.
 Sources may contain many entries, or none at all.
-Data types include the entry's location within its location (e.g, page number), title, author, vocal part, key, melodic incipit (musical nottes), and text incipit (lyrics).
+Data types include the entry's location within its location (e.g., page number), title, author, vocal part, key, melodic incipit (musical notes), and text incipit (lyrics).

 ![Source Example](docs/source-example.jpg)